landonb/vim-reST-highfive/README.rst

 Using FIVERs to mark tasks completed
 ====================================

-When you're done with a task, you can change the FIVER to indicate that the task is completed, or you can prefix it with a completion FIVER.
+When you've completed a task, you can change the FIVER to indicate that the task is done, or you can prefix it with a completion FIVER.

 For instance, after completing a "FIXME" task, rename it "FIXED", e.g.::